HongyuJerryWang/LGP-Tutorials/Non-Programming Tutorials/Tutorial 2 - Evolutionary Algorithms and Hyperparameters/README.md

 In my experiments, making the mutations less often and drastic seemed to yield similar results.

-## Experiment with the evolutionary algorithms
+## Experimenting with the evolutionary algorithms

 Here's something else we can try, as there's another evolutionary algorithm we can try, called Island Migration, which may help the performance by seperating the evolution process into islands.
 In Island Migration, each island runs its own LGP like the normal LGP we just performed, for a specified number of generations, then a specified number of individuals migrate to between islands.
 This process is repeated until the maximum number of generations is reached or a solution with a perfect fitness (i.e. 0) is found.
 This numberOfRunsalgorithm tends to maintain a greater diversity of individuals than our normal evolutionary algorithm (i.e. Steady State).
 Let's try it out.
 So we add a few more command line arguments, specifying that we want to use Island Migration, the number of Islands we want, the migration interval and the migration size.
 For example, here we have 4 islands, migration happens every 10 generations, and each time 10 individuals migrate from one island to another.